magneticio/vamp.io/content/resources/using vamp/blueprints.md

 ### Marathon dialect

 This is an example with Marathon that pulls an image from private repo, mounts some volumes, sets some labels and gets run with an ad hoc command: all taken care of by Marathon.

+We can provide the `marathon:` tag either on the service level, or the cluster level.
+Any `marathon:` tag set on the service level will override the cluster level as it is more specific.
+However, in 9 out of 10 cases the cluster level makes the most sense.
+Later, you can also mix dialects so you can prep your blueprint for multiple environments and run times within one description.

 #### example blueprint - using the Marathon dialect

+Notice the following:

+* Under the `marathon:` tag, we provide the command to run in the container by setting the `cmd:` tag.
+* We provide a url to some credentials file in the `uri` array.
+As described in the Marathon docs ([mesosphere.github.io/marathon - using a private Docker repository](https://mesosphere.github.io/marathon/docs/native-docker.html#using-a-private-docker-repository)) this enables Mesos to pull from a private registry, in this case registry.magnetic.io where these credentials are set up.
+* We set some labels with some arbitrary metadata.
+* We mount the `/tmp` to in Read/Write mode.

 ```yaml
 ---